Table of Contents

 default-compression=DEFLATE

 # Minimum compression level.
-This parameter is not used and must be 0 if the list
+Not used and must be 0 if multiple compressions are supported

 #